csgordon/rgref-concurrent/README.md

 predicate holds in general because the actions possible through any other alias are subsumed by the rely.

-This is not the primary documentation; more information is available upon request.
+This is not the primary documentation; see our PLDI'13 paper, ``Rely-Guarantee References for Refinement Types Over Aliased Mutable Data'' or our technical report of the same name for more information.

 Compiling
 ---------